AI is concentrating power. The window to counter this is now.

 93% of the world's languages are invisible to AI

 Only 7% of the world's 7,000 languages appear in published online material.
 English dominates AI training data at 30%.
-Malay, Bahasa Indonesia, Tamil, and the languages of Malaysia's indigenous communities are statistical noise.
 AI systems built on this data will fail anyone who does not speak English.
 Not as a bug.
 As an architectural consequence.

 Nature, 2025